BZemba87/true-crime-story-time/README.md

 ## Admin User Goals  - Tests ##
 As admin, I want to create, read, update and delete posts so that I can manage my blog content
-- Admin can do all this through the backend site as I have created, edited and deleted test posts As admin, I want the option to write draft posts that can be saved and posted later
+- Admin can do all this through the backend and frontend site as I have created, edited and deleted test posts As admin, I want the option to write draft posts that can be saved and posted later
-- Posts can be created and saved to post later
-As admin, I want to be able to remove users from the site if required
+- Posts can be created and saved to post later from the frontend to the backend and from the backend to the backend As admin, I want to be able to remove users from the site if required
 - Admin has the option to delete users if required - this function is also working as I have added and deleted users As admin, I want to be able to upload an image on my post